 Depression can affect anyone from the poorest of the poor to the richest on the planet.
-It is does not discriminate.
+It does not discriminate.

 To overcome depression we need to understand depression, recognize it and own it then take action against it.